Income tax is the harsh reality every entrepreneur or business owner must accept.

-This also benefits the entrepreneur by having trusted people around him/her and at the same time, helps to grow the business.
+This also benefits the entrepreneur by having trusted people around them and, at the same time, helps to grow the business.

-There are some specific transactions under Indian Income Tax Act which requires the buyer or the service receiver to deduct tax at source while making payment to the seller or the service provider.
+Some specific transactions under the Indian Income Tax Act require the buyer or the service receiver to deduct tax at the source while making payment to the seller or service provider.

-We are in the midst of Digital Era where everything is going digital.
+We are amid the Digital Era where everything is going digital.
 So, you can dump the old way of marketing and go digital with your products and services.

 It will benefit you in two respects.

-Firstly, by trying new digital techniques of marketing, you can grow your business to many folds and reach out to the new customer base at faster pace.
+Firstly, by trying new digital marketing techniques, you can grow your business many folds and reach out to a new customer base faster.

-Therefore, the surplus that you will be left with at the end of the year, you can invest it in marketing and advertising for your start-up and save tax.
+Therefore, with the surplus you will be left with at the end of the year, you can invest in marketing and advertising for your startup and save on tax.

-Indian Income tax department won’t allow any cash transaction in your books account for payment of tax if the maximum daily limit of ₹20,000 exceeds to a single person.
+Indian Income-tax department won’t allow any cash transaction in your books account for tax payment if the maximum daily limit of ₹20,000 exceeds a single person.

 if you are paying your workers more than ₹20,000 as wages on a single day in cash, then the transaction would be nullified by the income-tax department.

-This will increase your tax burden and not only that, you will be paying an excess amount than the standard you would have paid otherwise.
-Thus, it is always better to make bank transaction while paying any price above ₹20,000 in a single day.
+This will increase your tax burden, and not only that; you will be paying an excessive amount than the standard you would have paid otherwise.
+Thus, it is always better to make bank transactions while paying any price above ₹20,000 in a single day.

-In the case of a manufacturing enterprise, if a new equipment or a machinery is installed during the year, then in addition to the normal depreciation, such units are also eligible to claim additional depreciation up to 20% in the year when the equipment or machinery is put to use.
+In the case of a manufacturing enterprise, if new equipment or machinery is installed during the year, then in addition to the regular depreciation, such units are also eligible to claim additional depreciation of up to 20% in the year when the equipment or machinery is put to use.

 The idea behind providing benefits under section 35AD was to encourage private sector investment in public infrastructure such as hospitals, cold storage, highways etc.

-Say, you have bought a new machinery and claimed normal depreciation @15%, if you have forgotten to claim an additional depreciation @ 20%, then you have paid extra taxes on that 20%.
+Say you have bought new machinery and claimed normal depreciation of @15%; if you have forgotten to claim an additional depreciation of 20%, then you have paid extra taxes on that 20%.

-You have also lost the chance to claim the expense since the deduction of additional depreciation is available only in the first year.
+You have also lost the chance to claim the expense since the additional depreciation deduction is available only in the first year.

-Donating is a special way of saving your money on tax where you are performing a good deed and and at the same time can save money on tax.
+Donating is a unique way of saving your money on tax where you are performing a good deed and at the same time can save money on tax.

 But remember, only donations to registered charities will allow you to save tax.
-You can donate to PM’s relief fund, political parties or registered charities in order to get 100% tax relief.
+So you can donate to PM’s relief fund, political parties or registered charities to get 100% tax relief.

-Also, if you donate something in the form of tangible materials, then you won’t receive any kind of tax benefit.
+Also, if you donate something in the form of tangible materials, then you won’t receive any tax benefit.

-And remember, to avail tax benefit, retain the receipt of your donation with you.
+And remember, to avail of tax benefits, retain your donation receipt with you.

-Because, if you have your pan card linked to your start-up, then you can avail a deduction on the interest you pay every month on your house loan.
+Because if you have your pan card linked to your startup, you can avail yourself of a deduction on the interest you pay every month on your house loan.

-Under section 80C of the Indian Income Tax Act, you can claim deduction up to ₹1,50,000 per year, and you can include the interest of housing loan under this part of deductions.
+Under section 80C of the Indian Income Tax Act, you can claim a deduction of up to ₹1,50,000 per year, and you can include the interest of a housing loan under this part of the deductions.

 Every penny saved is a penny earned!

-It’s very important for an entrepreneur to record every small transaction in a start-up in an appropriate manner.
+An entrepreneur needs to record every small transaction in a startup appropriately.
 They can even use the software to record and keep track of their expenses in an organized way.

-Apart from the above-mentioned hacks, there are many more avenues to save taxes and government allows you to do so without evading taxes.
+Apart from the hacks mentioned above, there are many more avenues to save taxes, and government allows you to do so without evading taxes.

 You must take the benefit of these tax deduction tips and make a proper tax plan according to the nature of your startup.